 Checking to see if a fuel injector has failed, and causing your 3.2L equipped Isuzu to misfire or idle rough, isn't a hard test to do.

-When a fuel injector fails, it's usually due to the fact that its internal coil's windings have shorted together or have an open).
+When a fuel injector fails, it's usually due to the fact that its internal coil winding has suffered a short-circuit problem or an open-circuit problem.